Folr/SDK-API-Documentation/sdk-api.md

 #Invoking the API: application tokens

-In order to use the Folr API, you need to create one or more Applications in the [Folr Business Dashboard](https://folr.com/) via the 'Applications' menu in the left.
+To use the Folr API, you first need to create one or more Applications in the [Folr Admin Dashboard](https://folr.com/) via the 'Applications' menu in the left.

 Each application that you create contains two sets of tokens: